felixbeaudry/ZDropping/README.md

 Next, we look for signals of selection by comparing expected contributions to observed change in frequency.
 This analysis is broken down into three steps: 1 - gene dropping, 2 - performing tests of selection, and 3 - plotting.

 #### Step 1 - Gene dropping
+Use `SignalsOfSelection_Sel.sh` to run the gene dropping simulations with real genotypes to simulate the neutral behavior of alleles.
+This script also runs `SignalsOfSelection_coreCohort.R` to generate cohort data for the gene dropping simulations.

 #### Step 2 - Perform tests of selection
 Run `SignalsOfSelection_analyzeSelOutput_Z.R` to test for selection based on the gene dropping simulations.